toxaco/signatureDockerEnv/README.md

 - To use XDebugger you only need to set your IDE to listen to the domain dev.loan.co.uk from port 80 and set the absolute path on the server. (see image bellow for PHPStorm).

 ![PHPStorm Xdebugger setup](https://user-images.githubusercontent.com/13979220/31448225-d36886a0-ae9b-11e7-8ead-cc0c3b2e37aa.png)
+## Note that since may 2018 XDebugger has been removed from the default image.
+You will need to change the DockerFile to install that extension so you can use PHPStorm Debugger.

 # Speed Up